Supervising postgraduates on an innovative management course

 - improvisation during change processes in the public sector

-- recognition and politics in international development
+- compromise in international development

 - perceptions of success and failure in consultancy

-- belonging in the workplace
+- belonging and loyalty in the workplace

 - Tali Avignor, Practising Talent Management: processes of judgement, inclusion and exclusion, University of Hertfordshire (awarded 2017).